sunnykrGupta/sunnykrGupta.github.io/content/articles/B9-custom-metrics-kafka-k8s.md

 ### 5. Write a custom metrics based HPA to scale application.

-Now that I have scaled my kafka producer, there should be a consumer lag build up in the kafka topic.
+Now that I have scaled my Kafka producer, there should be a consumer lag build up in the Kafka topic.
 We have prepared HPA to read from external metrics coming from stackdriver through our newly registered APIs.
 All the hard work above is for this moment.

-Below is my HPA manifest file, which is going to help scale our kafka consumer :
+Below is my HPA manifest file, which is going to help scale our Kafka consumer :

 ```
 # kafka-custom-metrics-hpa.yaml